 Getting good links to your website is essential your success online.
 There is no shortage of information on the web about how to get backlinks, so I will skip the usual “ask nicely for them, write link worthy content” list and try to explain some of our link building philosophy.

 Well, actually I will talk about link worthy content a little but not in the usual way.

 We have no trouble getting our clients to rank highly for their keywords, and it leads to targeted visitors and conversions.
 Why?

 Our clients are really cool.

 Yep.
 That’s our secret to success.

-Yes, we do traditional technical SEO and link building, but this is how we really like to develop a complete web presence for our clients.
+Yes, we do traditional technical SEO and some link building, but this is how we really like to develop a complete web presence for our clients.
 We look for what sets you apart, what makes you cool.
 Then we make sure everyone can see that on your website, in social media like Facebook and Twitter, and even in Google search results.

 If you have been looking for systems, formulas, charts or software to get more backlinks to your website, then you are missing the first place you should look – in the mirror.